KirillFrolov/obsidian/_resources/Homepage.md

 for ( const [date, intensity] of Object.entries(intensityData)) {
 	calendarData.entries.push({
 		date: date,     // (required) Format YYYY-MM-DD
-		intensity: intensity, // (required) the data you want to track, will })
+		intensity: intensity, // (required) the data you want to track })
 }